 As mentioned above, when a wire carries an electric current, it produces a magnetic field.Another way of saying this is that when electric charges move, they generate a magnetic field.

-Henry wondered if this relationship could be mutual.
-Was it possible that a moving magnetic field could produce an electric current?
+Henry wondered if this relationship was mutual.
+Could a moving magnetic field produce an electric current?

 He proved this was the case in 1832.
 The phenomenon is called electromagnetic induction.
 Henry discovered it independently of Michael Faraday, who discovered it in 1831.